-Focus area Our priorities 2022 initiatives Supporting cancer research Our goal: To create a future where no one has to fear a cancer diagnosis • As a title sponsor of the Canadian Cancer Society CIBC Run for the Cure, Team CIBC raised more than \$2.7 million in 2022.
-Since 1997, the event has raised a total of \$435 million including \$60 million raised by Team CIBC.
-We invest in: Organizations that deliver: • cancer research, treatment, screening and Team CIBC raised more than \$360,000 globally for Movember and was the fourth overall fundraising company globally, winning the Movember Banking Challenge.
-Team CIBC has raised more than \$4.7 million since 2008.
-CIBC committed \$1 million to McGill University Health Centre Foundation in support of their innovative app, Opal, which supports their ambition to provide exceptional and integrated patient-centric care for those living with cancer. diagnosis (72% of our funding); andwellness, survivorship, patient support programs, and other programs (28% of our funding). • Team CIBC participated in the 26 th edition of Tour CIBC Charles-Bruneau, raising \$900,000 to support pediatric cancer research at the Charles-Bruneau Foundation, raising over \$10 million since 2006.
-Championing inclusive Our goal: To support and remove barriers to ambition for Contributed more than \$11.2 million to organizations supporting the disability community, Indigenous community, and members of the Black community. communities the next generation of leaders through greater access to education and employment outcomes CIBC created a new Social Impact Alliance in partnership with Microsoft Canada with the goal of collectively reducing barriers and advancing access to opportunities in Canada.
-To learn more about this new alliance, refer to the Stories of Impact.
-We invest in: Innovative solutions focused on supporting the Black community, persons with disabilities, and Indigenous peoples.
-This includes projects, programs or services in Canada that support CIBC Bank USA completed US\$7 million in strategic investments that aim to promote economic independence and self- determination and help close the racial wealth gap.
-Refer to the Stories of Impact for more information.(1) Continued to invest in community organizations that remove barriers to ambition and provide access to opportunities for women and girls, such as Interval House, BC Women's Health Foundation, Ellevate Network, Women in Capital Markets, and the Prosperity Project. greater employment outcomes and access to education Partnered with Network for Teaching Entrepreneurship (NFTE) to educate and encourage entrepreneurship among youth in low-income communities across Chicago and St. Louis.
-In the past 5 years, CIBC Bank USA has provided over US\$40,000 in program support and its professionals have spent approximately 162 volunteer hours with students in-person and virtually.
-In 2022, the St. Louis NFTE awarded CIBC the Corporate Volunteer of the Year Award.
-Investing in Our goal: Together, CIBC and Team CIBC invested over \$925,000 toward financial education programs across Canada. future leaders To provide tools and resources to help strengthen financial education and knowledge in our society Partnered with Big Shoulders Fund Schools for the ninth year to teach the Money Savvy Generational financial literacy curriculum to students across eight Chicago schools.
-We invest in: Initiatives that help people develop the skills, • In partnership with Braven, 85 CIBC employees held virtual interviews with college students in New York and Chicago to help give underrepresented first generation college students experiences and skills for the job interview process. knowledge and confidence to enjoy a lifetime of financial wellbeing 200 CIBC team members in Canada and the U.S. volunteered over 1,000 hours and delivered 123 programs with Junior Achievement.
-Through a combination of our partnership and CIBC volunteer engagement, we reached approximately 14,500 students.
-In 2022, CIBC Bank USA was awarded the Above and Beyond Award for Team CIBC's volunteerism with Junior Achievement in Chicago Public Schools.
+Focus area Our priorities 2022 initiatives Supporting cancer research Our goal: To create a future where no one has to fear a cancer diagnosis We invest in: Organizations that deliver: cancer research, treatment, screening and diagnosis (72% of our funding); and wellness, survivorship, patient support programs, and other programs (28% of our funding).
+As a title sponsor of the Canadian Cancer Society CIBC Run for the Cu Since 1997, the event has raised a total of \$435 million including \$60 million Team CIBC raised more than \$360,000 globally for Movember and was winning the Movember Banking Challenge.
+Team CIBC has raised more CIBC committed \$1 million to McGill University Health Centre Founda supports their ambition to provide exceptional and integrated patient- Team CIBC participated in the 26th edition of Tour CIBC Charles-Brune at the Charles-Bruneau Foundation, raising over \$10 million since 200 Championing inclusive communities Our goal: To support and remove barriers to ambition for the next generation of leaders through greater access to education and employment outcomes We invest in: Innovative solutions focused on supporting the Black community, persons with disabilities, and Indigenous peoples.
+This includes projects, programs or services in Canada that support greater employment outcomes and access to education Contributed more than \$11.2 million to organizations supporting the dimembers of the Black community.
+CIBC created a new Social Impact Alliance in partnership with Microsiand advancing access to opportunities in Canada.
+To learn more about CIBC Bank USA completed US\$7 million in strategic investments that determination and help close the racial wealth gap.
+Refer to the Storie Continued to invest in community organizations that remove barriers women and girls, such as Interval House, BC Women's Health Foundat the Prosperity Project.
+Partnered with Network for Teaching Entrepreneurship (NFTE) to educ low-income communities across Chicago and St. Louis.
+In the past 5 y in program support and its professionals have spent approximately 16.
+In 2022, the St. Louis NFTE awarded CIBC the Corporate Volunteer of Investing in future leaders Our goal: To provide tools and resources to help strengthen financial education and knowledge in our society We invest in: Initiatives that help people develop the skills, knowledge and confidence to enjoy a lifetime of financial wellbeing Together, CIBC and Team CIBC invested over \$925,000 toward finance Partnered with Big Shoulders Fund Schools for the ninth year to teach to students across eight Chicago schools.
+In partnership with Braven, 85 CIBC employees held virtual interviews give underrepresented first generation college students experiences a 200 CIBC team members in Canada and the U.S. volunteered over 1,0 Junior Achievement.
+Through a combination of our partnership and CI 14,500 students.
+In 2022, CIBC Bank USA was awarded the Above an Junior Achievement in Chicago Public Schools.

-$\hbox{(1) These investments do not contribute to CIBC's $350 million corporate philanthropic target. } \\$
+(1) These investments do not contribute to CIBC's \$350 million corporate philanthropic target.